 \section{Surfaces with more than two components}

-In this section we construct Brunnian exotic surface pairs with more than two components.
-Our aim is to prove Theorem~\ref{thm:intro-any-no-components}, in which we show that taking a pair of surface links from one of Theorem~\ref{thm:intro-disk-links} or Theorem~\ref{thm:intro-surface-links}, and applying iterated Bing doubling to the first component, we obtain exotic pairs.
+In this section, we construct Brunnian exotic surface pairs with arbitrarily many components.
+To prove Theorem~\ref{thm:intro-any-no-components}, we take a pair of surface links from either Theorem~\ref{thm:intro-disk-links} or Theorem~\ref{thm:intro-surface-links}, and apply iterated Bing doubling to the first component, yielding exotic pairs.

-The argument of this section uses covering space methods.
-It was inspired by the work of Cha-Kim \cite{Cha-Kim} on concordance of 1-links obtained from Bing doubling.
+This proof uses covering space methods, and was inspired by work of Cha-Kim \cite{Cha-Kim} on concordance of 1-links obtained from Bing doubling.
 We extend their covering link methods to the 4--dimensional setting.
 The main obstacle is to show that there is no diffeomorphism of pairs relating Bing doubled surfaces, provided we start with a pair of surface links that admit no diffeomorphism of pairs.

 Section~\ref{sec:covering} introduces the notion of covering surfaces, and investigates covering surfaces of Bing doubles.
-Section~\ref{subsection-JSJ-trees} recalls some of the theory of JSJ decompositions of 3-manifolds, and studies it to Bing doubles and their covering links.
-Section~\ref{subsection:lifting-diffeomorphisms} applies this to show that, in a fairly general setting, Bing doubling a pair of exotic surface links yields another pair of exotic surface links.
+Section~\ref{subsection-JSJ-trees} recalls some of the theory of JSJ decompositions of 3-manifolds, and applies it to Bing doubles and their covering links.
+Section~\ref{subsection:lifting-diffeomorphisms} uses this to show that, in a fairly general setting, Bing doubling a pair of exotic surface links yields another pair of exotic surface links.